pattern-library/pattern-library/README.md

     class: base--figure-image
 ```

-## Single-Pattern HTML File
+## Single-Pattern Template File

-Each single pattern folder *must* contain a `[pattern-name].html` (example-pattern.html) file.
+Each single pattern folder *must* contain a `[pattern-name].[template]` (example-pattern.twig) file.
 These files should *not* contain actual text, data, images, etc. Instead, patterns use curly-braces as data placeholders.
+Even if they are .html files.

 ## Other Possible Single-Pattern Files